Welcome to the website of Linlithgow St Michael's.

 Time of Stillness

 On Thursdays at 2pm there will be a 'Time for Stillness' in our beautiful church.
 St Katherine's Aisle is where we will gather.
 Come if you come to church often.
 Come if you have not been for a while.
 Come if your life is too busy.
 Come if your life feels empty.
 Just come and discover what fifteen minutes of stillness can do for you.
 There will be a short prayer and reading after which we will listen to music in the beauty and stillness of our church.
 Nothing will be asked of you and the service will last only fifteen minutes.
 Afterwards, should you wish, there is time to share fellowship over tea and cake in St. Katherine’s Aisle.
 All are welcome.
 Further info from Cheryl.

 What in the world is our church doing?

 Find out here what we are doing about HIV AIDS, Syria, Africa and many other areas of our world.

 We now have a section on the website giving more information on the projects and updates on the work to date.
 Please look at it HERE

-Podcast Sermons given at the 11.00 Services on the last few Sundays are all available to hear again.
-They can be found under the menu item 'Worship' in the 'Podcast Sermons' section or HERE.
+Podcasts are recorded at the 11.00 service.
+They are all available to hear againand can be found HERE.
 Please spread the word about them and listen again yourself.
 Recorded services in full are available on cassette or CD at the shop in the Kirk.